 The headteacher and governing body work together to ensure that the school complies with the duty of care expectations under the Health & Safety at Work Act 1974, and also as a provider of a Christian environment in which to work.
-As part of this, the school subscribes to the County Employee Support Programme which provides essential support for employees.
-This covers support for health, safety and work related issues, but also those from personal life such as family issues, financial management, healthy lifestyles and retirement planning.
+As part of this, the school subscribes to the County Employee Assistance Programme which provides essential support for employees.
+This covers support for health, safety and work-related issues, but also those from personal life such as family issues, financial management, healthy lifestyles and retirement planning.
 Support is confidential and can also include face to face counselling if required.
-In addition the governing body employers an external PMR reviewer to manage the workload and wellbeing of the headteacher.
+In addition, the governing body employers an external PMR reviewer to manage the workload and wellbeing of the headteacher.

 The staff handbook emphasises the importance of sharing workload concerns or early signs of stress.
 The headteacher strongly encourages staff to be pro-active in managing their work/life balance and to seek early support.
-Through collaborative discussion it may well be possible to amend deadlines or provide additional support to ensure that workplace stress in meeting teaching standards and job descriptions does not impede on physical or metal health.
+HT is trained mental health first aider.
+Through collaborative discussion it may well be possible to amend deadlines or provide additional support to ensure that workplace stress in meeting teaching standards and job descriptions does not impede on physical or mental health.
 The school follows the county approved stress toolkit and whilst the head may use this as a means of support, staff may also request this themselves.
+Further advice is available from the Schools' and CYP SHaW Advisor.